JoelV1234/lecturevault/README.md

 # 🎙️ LectureVault

-**Structured Lecture Recording for Every Student**
+**Seamless Audio-Visual Synchronization for Total Lecture Capture**

-LectureVault is a dedicated tool for capturing, organizing, and syncing course content.
+LectureVault is an audio recording application designed to bridge the gap between spoken lectures and the digital visual materials that accompany them.

-Created by a University of Victoria student registered with the **[Center for Accessibility (CAL)](https://www.uvic.ca/accessible-learning/index.php)**, this app was born from a personal need for a better way to manage lecture audio and visual materials simultaneously.
-While designed to bridge specific gaps in classroom accessibility, LectureVault provides a powerful, organized workflow that benefits any student looking to master their course material.
+Born from a personal need as a University of Victoria student registered with the **[Center for Accessibility (CAL)](https://www.uvic.ca/accessible-learning/index.php)**, this app solves a critical challenge: capturing the full context of a lecture by perfectly syncing audio recordings with digital presentation materials.
+By anchoring audio to specific moments in a slide deck or presentation, LectureVault ensures that the relationship between what is said and what is shown is never lost.

 ---

 ## ✨ Key Features

-- **🎙️ Seamless Audio Recording**: Capture high-quality lecture audio for easy review and hands-free note-taking.
+- **🎙️ Context-Aware Audio Recording**: High-quality audio capture that serves as the foundation of your lecture records.
-- **📁 Smart Organization**: Keep your semester tidy.
-Recordings are automatically categorized by course and date.
+- **🖼️ Digital Material Synchronization**: Import lecture slide decks and visual materials to sync them directly with your audio.
+Navigate your recordings through visual milestones to see exactly what was being presented at any moment.
-- **🖼️ Slide Synchronization**: Match your audio with visual materials.
-Import lecture slide decks and sync them with your recording timestamps to see exactly what was on the board during every moment of the lecture.
+- **📁 Integrated Classroom Archive**: Store your audio and visual materials together, organized by course and date for a complete, searchable record of your semester.
-- **� Contextual Notes**: Keep track of key reminders, such as instructor board announcements and priority topics, right alongside your recording.
+- **📝 Multi-Modal Content Capture**: Designed to capture as much lecture content as possible, ensuring visual descriptions and board notes are preserved alongside the audio stream.

 ---

 ## 🚀 Future Roadmap

-We are continuously evolving the study experience:
+We are continuously enhancing the capture experience:

-- **🤖 AI-Powered Transcription**: Convert lecture audio into searchable text automatically.
+- **🤖 AI-Powered Transcription**: Automatically convert synchronized audio into text records.
-- **📝 Intelligent Summaries**: AI-generated key takeaways and review guides.
+- **🧠 Visual Material Extraction**: AI-driven identification of key slide transitions and visual topics.
-- **🔍 Deep Search**: Find specific words or concepts across your entire recording history.
+- **🔍 Content-Wide Search**: Search for mentions of specific keywords across both your audio transcripts and visual materials.

 ---